 Office of Admissions

-Medgar Evers College (MEC) offers a unique range of classes that allows students to learn, grow, and explore their interest within a cordial and supportive campus community of distinguished scholars.
-With more than 20 majors to choose from, students are prepared for careers in fields such as business, health, social services, and education.
+Medgar Evers College (MEC) offers a unique range of classes that allows students to learn, grow, and explore their interests within a cordial and supportive campus community of distinguished scholars.
+With more than 20 majors to choose from, students are prepared for careers in fields such as business, health, social services, and education

 Our Admissions team is here to help you along the way as you navigate the admissions process.
 We understand and realize that applying to college can be worrisome because of the many deadlines to meet and numerous forms to fill out.

 Applicants for admissions to undergraduate programs at MEC are encouraged to apply online at www.cuny.edu/apply.
 Applicants will be directed to the online application that will provide the procedures for application submission.
 If you do not have access to the internet, you may come in the Office of Admissions located at 1637 Bedford Avenue, Room 120, Brooklyn, NY 11225 and utilize one of our office computers.
 Freshman and transfer applicants must apply by March 15 for the fall semester and September 15 for the spring semester.

 A freshman applicant is a student who has not previously attended any college, university, and/or proprietary school within or outside the United States since graduating from high school, secondary school or received a GED.